Looking to Build your brand new home at Gregory Hills? Well your timing couldn’t have been better!

-And buying your first home in Gregory Hills will be more affordable than ever in 2020 thanks to the new First Home Loan Deposit Scheme, which comes into effect on January 1, 2020 and will make it even easier to become a homeowner sooner.
+Buying your first home in Gregory Hills will be more affordable than ever thanks to the new First Home Loan Deposit Scheme, which came into effect on January 1, 2020.
+This popular incentive will make it even easier to become a homeowner sooner.
 Read more about the First Home Loan Deposit Scheme.

 In addition to this new government incentive there are also a number of existing grants and schemes available for first home buyers.
 These are the: